mbloch/mapshaper/docs/development/frame-tool-design.md

 browser tests cover no-frame, toggle, overlay, readout, 100% snapping and table-view behavior.

-**5. The frame tool.** Mode, handles, the three gestures, the three creation paths, the panel and the separate layer-panel entry, all command-backed.

-**6. Export dialog.** Frame out of the layer checklist, output size reported, and normalized frame data passed explicitly as GUI layout context.
+**5. The frame tool — implemented.** The nav contains one frame-related
+button: the preview toggle, using the frame icon at the bottom of the stack.
+The separate Map frame section stays visible when empty and opens a compact three-path creation dialog.
+A frame row opens editable Frame properties for name, authored size and units, aspect, ground-resolution context, background and neatline.
+Its context menu also starts a dedicated resize mode with handles and a compact crop/change-scale and Done toolbar.
+Handle drags move the frame, crop at constant scale by default, or change scale with page size locked; one command is committed per gesture and undo restores both geometry and frame data.
+Preview and SVG output render background and neatline in separate bottom and top composition passes.
+Focused browser tests cover creation, properties, layer-row entry, gesture semantics, undo and style ordering.

+**6. Export dialog — implemented.** The frame is omitted from the layer checklist and reported as output settings for SVG and pixel-sized TopoJSON.
+The GUI passes normalized frame data and appearance explicitly to the export pipeline, so selected content is fitted without adding backing frame geometry.
+SVG export emits the background before content and the neatline after it.
+Project-package export includes the frame automatically even though it is not a selectable content layer.

 Multi-frame support is explicitly not a milestone here.
 Milestone 2's resolver is the seam it would be built on.